Discover the WOVI meaning and perform a quick WOVR check with our comprehensive guide to Repairable Write-Off QLD.

-If you’re buying a used car from a private seller, here are some tell-tale signs the vehicle may be on the Written-Off Vehicle Register and further investigation is needed by you?
+If you’re buying a car from a private seller, here are some tell-tale signs the vehicle may be on the Written-Off Vehicle Register and further investigation is needed by you.

-When buying a used car from a dealer in Qld or auction houses and the vehicle has a written off classification then the business needs to notify the buyer of the WOVR status but this is not the case when buying privately.
+When buying a car in Brisbane from a dealer or auction and the vehicle has a written-off classification then the dealer needs to notify the buyer of the WOVR status but this is not the case when buying privately.

-- The registration number can be the window to the vehicle.
-By taking note of the first letter, for example at the time of writing this in Qld the first letter is “W” which tells us the vehicle has been unregistered and re-registered recently.
+- The registration number can be the window of the vehicle.
+By taking note of the first letter, for example, at the time of writing this in Qld, the first letter is “W” which tells us the vehicle has been unregistered and re-registered recently.
 A simple explanation could be the seller replaced personalized plates with standard plates.
 Or more seriously, the vehicle was taken off the road and repaired due to being in an accident or severe weather storm.

 - Having a look around the bodywork and underneath the car for newly replaced suspension, steering or underbody parts can reveal the vehicle was involved in a major collision and is listed on the Written-Off Vehicle Register (WOVR).

 - In most cases, second-hand cars for sale that are repairable write-offs will have done less than average kilometres due to being off the road until being repaired.
-Some vehicles are only affected by hail damage so they tend to be put back on the road quicker.
+Some vehicles are only affected by hail damage so they tend to be put back on the road more quickly.

 Also Please Note: